Acknowledgment of USDA Support by NIFA

 Proper acknowledgment of your USDA-NIFA funding in published manuscripts, presentations, press releases, and other communications is critical for the success of our agency’s programs.

-When acknowledging USDA support in accordance with 2 CFR Part 415, grantees must use the following acknowledgment for all competitive projects or initiatives supported by the National Institute of Food and Agriculture (NIFA):
+When acknowledging USDA support in accordance with 2 CFR Part 415, grantees must use the following acknowledgment for all competitive or capacity grants or initiatives supported by the National Institute of Food and Agriculture (NIFA):

 In addition, all publications and other materials, except scientific articles or papers published in scientific journals, must contain the following statement:

 "Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture."